severeum/go-severeum/cmd/clef/docs/setup.md

   - The `Origin` header must be forwarded
   - Information about the remote ip must be added as a `X-Forwarded-For`.
 However, Clef cannot always trust an `XFF` header, since malicious clients may lie about `XFF` in order to fool the http server into believing it comes from another address.
-- Even with a policy in place to allow rpc-calls between `caller` and `target`, there will be several popups:
+- Even with a policy in place to allow rpc-calls between `caller` and `target`, there will be etheral popups:
   - One qubes-specific where the user specifies the `target` vm
   - One clef-specific to approve the transaction